AdobeDocs/experience-cloud.en/help/website-implementation/launch-add-embed.md

 ## Launch Implementation Best Practices

-Let's take a moment review some of the Launch implementation best practices which are demonstrated in the sample page:
+Let's take a moment to review some of the Launch implementation best practices which are demonstrated in the sample page:

 * **Data Layer**: